Bitwise operators let you manipulate data directly at the bit level.

 What are bitwise operators?

-Internally, computers represent all data as binary (bit sequences).
-Bitwise operators let you directly manipulate each bit of that binary representation.
+Computers represent all data internally as binary (sequences of bits).
+Bitwise operators let you manipulate each bit of that representation directly.

 Logical